niklasknoell/Microsat-gps-sim/README.md

 - facilitation from parsed data to usable units and desired structure of data, both Binary and NMEA (Mattias)
 - write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error (Bas)
 - sensitivity analysis (Bas)
-- rerun error plots for the sensitivity analysis (Bas)

 ## Create trajectory in csv based on TLE